Jabulani-N/holbertonschool-low_level_programming/0x0D-preprocessor/README.md

 int x[] = {EXAMPLEOBJECT;

-and the code would see the exact same thing, because the close bracket is in the macro.
+and the code would see the exact same thing, because the close bracket is inside the macro.

 A macro can redefine a variable, and it can also include a variable or another macro, but this is jsut asking for trouble.